 How to vote on polling day

-To be able to vote, you must first be registered.
+To be able to vote, you need to be registered.

 Voting at a polling station is very straightforward and there is always a member of staff available to help if you're not sure what to do.

-If you are on the electoral register, you will receive a poll card before the election telling you where and when to vote, though you do not need your poll card in order to be able to vote.
+If you are on the electoral register, you will receive a poll card before the election telling you where and when to vote.

-2. Tell the staff inside the polling station your name and address.
+- Tell the staff inside the polling station your name and address.
 This is so they can check that you are on the electoral register.
-You can show them your poll card, but you do not need it to vote.
+You can show them your poll card, but you do not need it to vote